cristicmf/dao/docs/Tutorials.md

 ### Step 3

 We now have to deploy the system and test it.
 We will do that through the browser compiler, to make it as simple as possible.
-Also, note that the test contract is now the minter, and the sender in all transfers - not us.
+Note that the test contract is now the minter and the sender - not us.

 ```
 contract CoinTest {